pedz/ActiveRecordWithoutRails/README.md

 I wanted to write a project using ActiveRecord and that morphed into wanting the database rake tasks as well.
-This project is where I stopped and posted for others to use as a starting point for such projects for myself and others.
+This project is where I stopped and posted to use as a starting point for such projects.

 I don't make any claims that this is correct, good, the best, or anything like that.
 The `Rakefile` mostly came from